dddd-zdf/mikan2down/README.md

 config.json
 -----------

-"interval": interval between each scan in seconds.
+"interval": interval between each scan in seconds
-"port": RPC port (16800 for motrix, 6800 for aria2 default) "list":[
+"port": RPC port (16800 for motrix, 6800 for aria2 default)
+"list":[
         {
-        "title": the name you want for the bangumi, "rss": the rss url for the bangumi,
+        "title": the name you want for the bangumi,
+        "rss": the rss url for the bangumi,
-        "key": the keyword to match for the file (most cases it should be the keyword for the language you want) }
+        "key": the keyword to match for the file (most cases it should be the keyword for the language you want)
+        }
 ]

 RSS url on mikan-project can be found here
 ![image](/img/rss.png)

 rss example
 -----------

 This is the an example retreived from a mikan-project rss feed.
 Support for more sites may come in the future.

 Future
 ------